thirumurthis/Learnings/spring/Spring_TestContainer_intergration_test.md

 Solution:
   - Add timeout of 30 seconds like `@AutoConfigureWebTestClient(timeout = "PT30S")` to resolve it.

-#### To run the Library service in local, we can use the PostgreSql docker instance and Curl command to Post message.
+#### How to run the PostgreSql instance in Docker?

+- To check the SpringBoot service, from local we need to start the application and run the Docker PostgreSql Instance running.

-- Below command will start an PostgreSql as a docker isntance and the application can connect to it.
+- Below command will start an PostgreSql as a docker instance, we are exposing the port 5432.

 ```
 docker run -it --rm --name postgres-dev -p 5432:5432 -e POSTGRES_PASSWORD=password -e POSTGRES_USER=user -e POSTGRES_DB=book_catalog postgres
 ```

-- Once started should be able to see message like below.
+- Output of the docker command

 ```
+...
 PostgreSQL init process complete; ready for start up.

 2022-06-26 16:49:07.200 UTC [1] LOG:  starting PostgreSQL 14.4 (Debian 14.4-1.pgdg110+1) on x86_64-pc-linux-gnu, compiled by gcc (Debian 10.2.1-6) 10.2.1 20210110, 64-bit